Map-A-Droid/MAD-docs/installation/phonesetup.md

 #### Rooted devices section

-- **Reset GMS data** = Start with it Off and turn it to on if you need to troubleshoot Rubberbanding issues.
+- **Reset GMS data** = Start with it Off and turn it to On if you need to troubleshoot Rubberbanding issues.
 - **Override OOM** = On.
 This will help to keep RGC running.

 #### Location Section